chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 Now we can run each window for 5 ns using the 06_Prod.in input and run_window_cuda.sh bash run script.

+**Note on windows with negative z-value**
+The COM code is set up to also restrain molecules at a negative position along the z-axis, however there are some subtleties that may catch you out.
+If your starting z-position is below zero, the molecule will be held at the negative of the r2 value in the .RST file (whether the r2 setting is positive OR negative) - i.e. treat r2 as an absolute value, if the starting z-position is negative, the molecule will be restrained at the negative of this absolute value.
+Furthermore, the Rcurr value printed in the output file is always an absolute value.
+You can check the actual separation between the bilayer and drug center-of-mass either in the dist.dat file printed out, or using cpptraj.
+You may need to do some testing to to run windows with negative z-position.

+The upshot of this is that the pulling simulation may go in the negative direction.
+This is not an issue if you use a symmetric bilayer.
+You should extract windows as:
+>./extract_window.py -i bilayer_zero.nc -p DMPC_MOH.prmtop -d c0.out -start 0 -end -32 -space -2

+For simplicity, flip the -2, -4,.., -32 windows to be positive with cpptraj:
+>cat << EOF >trajin
+>trajin frame_-2.rst
+>rotate * x 180.0 y 0.0 z 0.0
+>trajout frame_2.rst restart
+>EOF

+>cpptraj *prmtop <trajin

 **Important:** You should run this using a COM_dist.RST file which is a copy of ref_COM_file.RST (i.e. it contains DISTHERE which gets substituted for the correct distance for each window).

 **Sampling:** For the purposes of the tutorial, the windows are separated by 2 A, with each window being run to 5 ns and the z-position being written every 10th step (istep=10).
 However to obtain a better converged profile, I recommend 1 A spacing, 30 ns run time (at a minimum, ideally 100 ns or more) and istep=1.
 We will constrast results from 5 ns versus 30 ns run time later.